 At first glance, the terms “work management” and “project management” don’t seem that different.
-But while both work and project management fall under the bucket of collaboration tools, this article will help you understand differences—so you can choose the right tool for your team.
+But while both work and project management fall under the umbrella of collaboration tools, there is a difference.

 Like all collaboration tools, work management and project management help teams work together.
-From chat software to email management to video conferencing, teams are using collaboration software to stay connected—especially in this time of increased remote and distributed work.
+From chat software to email management to video conferencing, teams use collaboration software to stay connected—especially in a time of increased remote and distributed work.

 According to the Anatomy of Work: Remote Teams Survey, more teams are using collaboration tools than ever before.
-In fact, during the shift to distributed and remote work due to COVID-19, 62% of teams have increased their use of collaboration tools, and one in five employees (19%) are using collaboration software for the first time.
+In fact, during the shift to virtual work due to COVID-19, 62% of teams have increased their use of collaboration tools, and one in five employees (19%) are using collaboration software for the first time.

 Collaboration tools help your team work together—but communication is only one element of collaboration.
-Project management and work management tools augment communicative collaboration tools and help you plan projects, coordinate work, and hit your goals.
+Project management and work management tools help you plan projects, coordinate work, and hit your goals.

 In addition to helping you manage individual projects, work management software helps teams manage processes that have no beginning or end date.
 And, with a work management tool, your team can get a bird’s-eye-view of how all of those initiatives connect.